JohnArochaDev/password-manager/NEXTSTEPS.md

+0. DARK MODE IS STARTED, WHEN YOU GET BACK FINISH IT.
+WERE STARTING IN settings.css.
+FINISH DARK MODE, THEN MOVE TO BELOW STUFF

-1. add login failed information, register button
+1. [DONE] add login failed information, register button

 2. [DONE] FREE UP THE POST /users ROUTE, CHANGE IT TO /register OR /users/register SO ANYCONE CAN MAKE AN ACCOUNT